 Fishing TournamentSaturday, May 11 | 5:30 a.m.-2 p.m.Cast your line and reel in the big one in at the Bear Creek Lake Park trout fishing tournament!
 The target fish for this event will be rainbow or brown trout, and the winner will be determined by weight.
 This is a two-person team tournament that will take place at Bear Creek Reservoir.

 Let's Go Camping!Friday-Saturday, June 7-8Never been camping?
 No sweat!
-Learn the basics at this overnight event.
-Dinner and breakfast provided, limited gear available to borrow.
+Learn the basics at this overnight event for first-time campers.
+We'll provide outdoor activities, dinner and breakfast.
+Limited gear is available to borrow.
 Registration required, $3 per person.
-More information coming soon.
+Call 303-697-6157 to register.